Learn why you might need to manage user consent for Analytics on your website or app and how to manage it.

 - How to share collected data with Google.
 See Data sharing settings for details.

-- Whether Google anonymizes IP addresses.
-See IP Anonymization (or IP masking) in Google Analytics for details.
+- Whether Google masks IP addresses.
+See IP masking in Google Analytics for details.

 - The amount of time before user-level and event-level data stored by Google Analytics is automatically deleted from Analytics servers.
 See Data retention for details.